 - Ivan Nakov

-Depart for Moscow.
-Soviet doctors found George Iovchev heart problem and he fell.
-Finally decided that the main applicant will Georgi Kakalov and Voices – Alexander Alexandrov.
-Due to the unpleasant matter of Russian surname Kakalov the main candidate is decided to be used his father’s Ivanov.
+They are leaving for Moscow.
+Soviet doctors diagnosed Georgi Yovchev with a heart problem and he died.
+It was finally decided that the main candidate would be Georgi Kakalov, and the backup – Alexander Alexandrov.
+Due to the unpleasant meaning of the main candidate’s last name Kakalov in Russian, it was decided to use his father’s name Ivanov.

-Bulgaria gets a second chance to send an astronaut into orbit in 1986, when returning from a visit to the USSR Defence Minister Army General PRB Good Djurov announced that he has managed to negotiate with the Soviets sent into space a second cosmonaut.
-Protocol for the preparation and conduct of a joint Bulgarian-Soviet space flight was signed in Moscow on August 22, 1986
+Bulgaria got a second chance to send an astronaut into orbit in 1986, when the Minister of Defense of the NRB, Army General Dobri Djurov, who had returned from a visit to the USSR, announced that he had managed to arrange with the Soviet authorities to send a second cosmonaut into space.
+A protocol for the preparation and conduct of a joint Bulgarian-Soviet space flight was signed in Moscow on August 22, 1986.

-It was decided to arrange financing through design and production of scientific equipment worth seven million foreign lev ($ 14 million at the then exchange rate) to surrender to the Soviet Union.
-Technology for this equipment are provided free of charge by the Soviet Union of the PRB.
-After a thorough medical selection of more than 300 airmen from the Bulgarian Air Force remaining 10 candidates, of which arrived in Bulgaria Soviet medics choose 4 people:
+It was decided that the financing would be arranged through the construction and production of scientific equipment worth 7 million foreign currency leva (14 million dollars at the then exchange rate), which would be handed over to the USSR.
+The technologies for this equipment were provided free of charge by the USSR to the NRB.
+After a careful medical selection of more than 300 airmen from the Bulgarian Air Force, 10 candidates remain, from which the Soviet medics who arrived in Bulgaria choose 4 people:

 - Alexander Alexandrov

 - Nikolay Raikov

 In Moscow, the Soviet doctors discovered problems with Plamen Alexandrov and the group remained in the composition of 3 people.
 2 candidates were finally selected:

 Bulgaria’s space achievements made it one of the leading space powers in the world in the 20th century.